danieltebor/cs3642-assignment-two/README.md

 }
 ```

-## Breadth First Search
+## Breadth-First Search
 Breadth first search involves visiting every child node at each depth, incrementally.
-The the nodes at depth 1 are visited, then at depth 2, etc. until the goal is found or all possible nodes have been visited.
+The nodes at depth 1 are visited, then at depth 2, etc. until the goal is found or all possible nodes have been visited.

 *Visualization